JeeWeetje/lora-azure-iot-workshop/AzureTTN.md

 ## Receiving and handling telemetry in Azure

 This is an chapter on how uplink messages from The Things Network can be handled in Azure.
-Here, we will pass telemetry from your device to Azure Functions. *Note: passing back commands to your device will be added after this chapter*
+Here, we will pass telemetry from your device to Azure Functions. *Note: passing back commands to your device will be come after this chapter*

 ![](img/arch/azure-telemetry-pipeline-ttn.png)